 The general community has access to the grounds of Howard University.
 With an open campus environment, HU-DPS must impose certain restraints to ensure reasonable protection of all members and those affiliated with the University community.
 Most campus facilities are open during normal business hours.
-However, an automated card access control system restricts public access to residence halls, several academic and administrative buildings.
+However, security posts and an automated card access control system are in place and restricts public access to residence halls, several academic and administrative buildings.
 Individuals who need access to University buildings or properties that are inaccessible during regular or non-business hours should make pre-arranged plans, contact the appropriate department administrator or the Howard University Department of Public Safety for access.
 University members with questions about the restricted access regulations should contact their department supervisor, building coordinator or the HU-DPS Security Operations Communications Center (SOCC).